 Worthless investments.
 You may be urged to invest in insurance-like instruments.
 One is viaticals, which are investments in life policies taken out on sick or terminally ill people.
 Viaticals can be a legitimate investment, but some can also be phony or misleading.
 Another scam is promissory notes, in which agents promise quick, high and certain returns for investing in promissory notes supposedly backed by insurance.
 Often the promissory notes don't exist, they're just a sham to steal your money.

-- Agent in Texas convicted of stealing $1M life insurance proceeds, Apr.
-17, 2014
+- Agent in Georgia accused of stealing farmers' crop insurance premiums, Jul.
+08, 2014

 • You may have no insurance when you make a claim which could cost you thousands of dollars, or even your life savings.